tangentsoft/libtabula/doc/userman/README.txt

 package if you can.

-If you are still having problems, post the details about it to the MySQL++ mailing list, and I'll try to help you debug the problem.
+If you are still having problems, post the details about it to the libtabula mailing list, and I'll try to help you debug the problem.
 You might also find the FOP and/or DocBook mailing lists helpful.